-Given the scenario, some investors are deeply worried (the bears), some are cautious (the investors) and the rest feel this is the biggest bull market of all time (who else but the bulls).
+Given the scenario, some investors are deeply worried (the bears), some are cautious (the investors) and the rest feel that the biggest bull market of all time has just started (who else but the bulls).

 Are the markets running up too fast?
 Are they overheated already?

 Difficult to comment.

 A simple heuristic that can be used if markets are overheated is – when a whole new set of investors star to jump in.
 It is when your paan walla, your maid, your driver, even your friend wants to know the *tip* about the next best stock.

 Another thing to look at is the mutual fund managers and their activities.
 Some of the mutual funds don’t get too excited with markets running too high.
 They hold cash in the absence of the right opportunities available at the right price.
 A large increase in the cash reserves of a fund may point to the fact that very few opportunities to invest may be available in the market.